-When you visit a museum, place of worship, hospital or store, the first thought that runs through your mind probably isn’t who will be liable if you get hurt while on the property.
+When you visit a museum, place of worship, hospital, or store, the first thought that runs through your mind probably isn’t who will be liable if you get hurt while on the property.
 Generally, this kind of thinking doesn’t occur until you are hurt and have mounting medical expenses.
-If you find yourself in such an unfortunate circumstance, it’s vital to know your rights in premises liability.
+If you find yourself in such an unfortunate circumstance, it’s vital to know your premises liability rights in Texas.

 Under the traditional rule followed in Texas, the nature of the duty owed by an owner or occupier of land to those on the premises for dangerous conditions on the land depends on the legal status of the plaintiff with regard to the property, i.e., was the plaintiff a trespasser, invitee, or licensee?